Rachel started her career as a Customer Success Manager bright-eyed and hopeful.

 Then the accounts kept coming.
 And the hours got longer.
 And the “must-do” list outpaced the “nice-to-do” list.
 Those bright eyes?
 They got a bit dull.

-Forty-four percent of CSMs like Rachel say the No. 1 challenge they face is having to take a reactive approach to customers — with the majority of organizations having CSMs covering 16-200 accounts per person.
+Many CSMs like Rachel say the No. 1 challenge they face is having to take a reactive approach to customers — with the majority of organizations having CSMs covering 16-200 accounts per person.
 This constant firefighting takes its toll, often in the form of CSM burnout.

 Here’s how you can prevent that from happening: